moved to https://docs.hpc.taltech.ee

 1. Load environment:

-module load green-spack
+module load rocky8-spack

 module load openfoam